 Self-Consistency

 Generate multiple CoT reasoning paths and select the most common answer.
+This technique works well for instruction models to improve robustness.

 Verification Steps